cloudfoundry/cf-networking-release/docs/known-issues.md

   bosh deploy --recreate
   ```

-### Flannel watchdog fails on bosh-lite
+### Flannel watchdog failures
-  Flannel on bosh-lite often gets into a state where the overlay network is not functioning.
+  Flannel can get into a state where the overlay network is not functioning.
+See: [etcd data loss tolerance](etcd-data-loss-tolerance.md).
   A process called `flannel-watchdog` runs on the cells and checks for this error and will cause BOSH to consider the VM unhealthy.
   If you run `bosh vms` and see output similar to this:
   ```